cbrown5/cbrown5.github.io/_posts/2017-06-13-enhancing-research-network-social-media.md

 ### Example blogs

-Naturally you are already on my blog, so I check out some of my blogs about research papers [e.g. here](http://www.seascapemodels.org/research/2017/05/30/migratory-species-climate-change.html).
+Naturally you are already on my blog, so check out some of my blogs about research papers [e.g. here](http://www.seascapemodels.org/research/2017/05/30/migratory-species-climate-change.html).

 I also recommend you check out the Australian Rivers Institute [Catchment to Coast blog](https://catchmenttocoast.wordpress.com/).

 In my talk I will give the example of [Tyson Martin's](https://catchmenttocoast.wordpress.com/2017/04/11/reef-fishing/) post as a recent one that emphasises signficance in an easily accessible way.

 I love [The Conversation](https://theconversation.com/au).
 Their blogs are written for a generalist audience - their style guide encourages readibility for highschool students, but even discpline experts can learn a lot from this blog.

 In fact, I reckon one of their main followings is probably scientists.
+So you will reach your colleagues as well as a broader audience if you write for The Conversation.

 The Conversation does blogs about research papers, but also emphasises topical issues too.